vinlin24/waifu-roller/README.md

 ```
 $ waifu
 ```
-As usual, use the help flag for a full list of arguments:
+As usual, use the help flag for a full list of arguments, or use the config flag to get the full path to your [configuration file](#configuration).
 ```
 $ waifu --help
+$ waifu --config
 ```

 ### Command Reference